 Any person who believes he/she has been denied program access or otherwise discriminated against is encouraged to initiate a complaint by completed a Complaint of Alleged Discrimination Form and forwarding the form to the Human Resources and/or Student Services Director(s).
 The complainant may submit a written complaint in place of the form previously listed.

 The complaint should be submitted by the complainant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation.

-The Human Resource and/or Student Services Director will investigate all alleged complaints of discrimination and will respond to the individual making the complaint within 30 calendar days of written request.
+The Human Resources and/or Student Services Director(s) will investigate all alleged complaints of discrimination and will respond to the individual making the complaint within 30 calendar days of the written request.

-The Human Resource and/or Student Services Director will provide a written response which will include the following:
+The Human Resources and/or Student Services Director(s) will provide a written response which will include the following:

-• Summary of the results of the investigation
+- Summary of the results of the investigation

-• Determination that states clearly whether or not the District failed to comply with civil rights law
+- Determination that states clearly whether or not the District failed to comply with civil rights law

-• Any measures determined through the investigation necessary to bring the District into compliance with civil rights law
+- Any measures, determined through the investigation, necessary to bring the District into compliance with civil rights law

-If the response by the Human Resource and/or Student Services Director does not satisfactorily resolve the issue, the individual making the request may file an appeal.
+If the response by the Human Resources and/or Student Services Director(s) does not satisfactorily resolve the issue, the individual making the request may file an appeal.